w3c-social/activipy/docs/source/tutorial.rst

 environment, containing the core vocabulary and nothing else.
 For many applications, this is all you need.
-If your application needs additional terminology, we will cover this later in the manual, but for now, we will only concern ourself with the core vocabulary.
+If your application needs additional terminology, we will cover this later in the manual, but for now, we will only concern ourselves with the core vocabulary.

 Even if we stick with the core vocabulary, we may wish to use a different environment than BasicEnv.
 Why?
 Well we keep saying that